 Тhe work of St Gregory’s Foundation, initiated in 1990, was formally registered in the UK (1991) and Russia (1992) to encourage Western well-wishers to help Russians to help themselves in solving urgent social problems.
-Irina von Schlippe, spent a sabbatical year teaching in St Petersburg, and during this time identified responsible Russians whose professional and voluntary work would blossom with our assistance and linked them up with British professionals and volunteers.
+Our founder, Irina von Schlippe, spent a sabbatical year teaching in St Petersburg, and during this time identified responsible Russians whose professional and voluntary work would blossom with our assistance and linked them up with British professionals and volunteers.
 Some of the initial people are still working with us.

 Immediately before and after the collapse of the Soviet Union, the country suffered severe shortages of food, clothes and other essentials.
 We shipped 52 containers to St Petersburg as well as Moscow, Siberia and the Ukraine, providing aid with these, also providing tools and materials enabling locals to grow food and make clothing, which helped establish a network of volunteers in the UK and Russia.

 We also realised early on that there was a great need for skills in some areas of medical and social care.
 Our two huge medical programmes, started in 1992, are still working.

 Moreover, large institutions were still used to house children in care, the disabled and the elderly.
 The shift towards looking after these people in the community and helping them take part in society is still happening.
 It takes time to remake a system and we are proud that our partners are contributing to this transformation.

 Below you can read more about our achievements:

 Improving family planning and care for pregnant women

 In 1990s abortion was the only method of family planning available to most Russian women.
 We cut the abortion rate five-fold in a district of 60,000 women of child-bearing age, by training staff at a Well Woman clinic in family planning, sex education and anti-natal care.

 Introducing physiotherapy to Russia